Parallel Test-Time Scaling with Multi-Sequence Verifiers: Experimental Details

-\textbf{\emph{Final learning rates.}} The probe MLP is trained with $\text{lr}=1\text{e}{-3}$.
+\textbf{{Final learning rates.}} The probe MLP is trained with $\text{lr}=1\text{e}{-3}$.
 All other modules use $\text{lr}=5\text{e}{-5}$, except the MMTB mixture weights $w$ ($\text{lr}=1\text{e}{-1}$) and the per-sequence embeddings $e^{(n)}$ ($\text{lr}=1\text{e}{-3}$).

-\textbf{\emph{Model capacity.}} The MSV verifier consists of a single Multi-Mask Transformer Block (one transformer layer) whose width and attention heads follow the base model.
+\textbf{{Model capacity.}} The MSV verifier consists of a single Multi-Mask Transformer Block (one transformer layer) whose width and attention heads follow the base model.
 The probe is implemented as a 2-layer MLP with hidden size $1024$.

-\textbf{\emph{Batching and epochs.}} We use a global batch size of $64$ with no gradient accumulation.
+\textbf{{Batching and epochs.}} We use a global batch size of $64$ with no gradient accumulation.
 Training runs for $1$ epoch on Terminal data and $2$ epochs on Streaming data.
-For LR selection, up to $4$ epochs are used on the validation split.

-\textbf{\emph{Decoding and prompting.}} We follow the elicitation protocol in the main paper, using the boxed \texttt{Final Answer} format and the ``\texttt{Wait}'' delimiter for Streaming.
+\textbf{{Decoding and prompting.}} We follow the elicitation protocol in the main paper, using the boxed \texttt{Final Answer} format and the ``\texttt{Wait}'' delimiter for Streaming.
 Decoding uses temperature $=1.0$ without further heuristics.
 Each output is allowed up to $4096$ tokens, with the elicited final answer truncated to $40$ tokens.
+Chain-of-thought generation uses PyTorch’s scaled dot-product attention (SDPA) backend and KV caching via HuggingFace's \texttt{generate} function.

-\textbf{\emph{Hardware.}} All experiments fit within a single RTX A6000 GPU (48\,GB memory) per model.
+\textbf{{Hardware.}} All experiments fit within a single RTX A6000 GPU (48\,GB memory) per model.